StefanZander/lecture_notes/ewa/javascript/marp/js_intro.md

 :::
 ::::
 :::: double
-- JS is an incredibly flexible language
+- JavaScript is an incredibly **flexible language**
   - You can just start coding
-  - no formal class or package structure
+  - No formal class or package structure
   - Code along the pay-as-you-go principle
 ::::
 :::::